Vaping now an epidemic among US high schoolers

 Story highlights

-- A survey found that 1.7 million high school students had used e-cigarettes in previous 30 days
+- Survey: 1.7 million high school students used e-cigarettes in previous 30 days

 - Vapor product supporters say their aim is to provide tools that adults need to quit smoking